Gestalt & Perception in the Visual Arts

 Visually Communication

-Body language is one of our most powerful forms of visual communication.
-We unconsciously rely on it to supply cues and information more than we rely on the spoken word.
+Body language is a vital form of visual communication.
+Although we are often unconscious of it, we depend on it more for cues and information than on spoken language.
 When talking, 60-90% of the message is communicated through body language, leaving the remainder attributable to the spoken word.

 The commercial arts rely heavily on images to communicate with their audience.